 October 21, 2010

-Art21’s first feature-length documentary on a single artist, William Kentridge: Anything Is Possible, airs on PBS.
+Art21’s first feature-length documentary on a single artist, William Kentridge: Anything Is Possible, premieres on PBS in the U.S.

 May 23, 2011